Celebrating National Cancer Research Month

 Huang is a member of team Radiation Oncology Accelerators – collectively they have raised nearly $90,000 for cancer research.

 Huang has a clinical trial currently funded by Pedal the Cause to learn how resting-state function MRI can improve radiotherapy planning, reducing its negative impact on glioma patients.
 Gliomas are malignant brain tumors that are typically treated with chemoradiotherapy.
-Some patients develop problems with mental functions after treatment and this study aims to identify the brain networks that may be effected by treatment, providing important background information to improve radiotherapy planning, reducing these negative effects on future patients.
+Some patients develop problems with mental functions after treatment and this study aims to identify the brain networks that may be affected by treatment, providing important background information to improve radiotherapy planning, reducing these negative effects on future patients.

 Through a project recently awarded funding through Pedal the Cause, Ashley Housten is developing a coordinated care model for metastatic breast cancer care.